In navigating this site, you can learn of the multiple educational opportunities in which our residents participate.

 - PGY-3 residents rotate through two of our program's hospitals.
 The rotations include general surgery, ENT, thoracic, vascular and pediatric surgery.

-- PGY-5 is divided among three of the integrated institutions: LLUMC, LLVAMC, and RCRMC.
-Each rotation is 2 months long, and each resident spends 2 months as the chief resident at LLUMC.
+- PGY-5 is divided among three of the integrated institutions: LLUMC and LLVAMC.
+Each resident spends 2 months as the chief resident at LLUMC.

 At LLUMC, there are surgical fellowships including: